zeidanbm/Photoshop-NFT-Art-Generator/README.md

 ## Starting MongoDB
 Make sure docker is installed and running on your machine.
 Then execute the command below to start mongodb.
 `docker-compose up`

-## Inject Data into MongoDB
-Run the inject script to add all metadata to your database.
-The script will not remove previous data.
-To do that, simply use MongoDB Compass and drop the collection.
-`npm run inject`